IOC steps up Tokyo 2020 ‘scenario-planning’ and will decide within four weeks

 Chairman Sir Hugh Robertson said: “We welcome the IOC executive board decision to review the options in respect of a postponement of the Tokyo 2020 Olympic Games.

-“Restrictions now in place have removed the ability of athletes to compete on a level playing field and it simply does not seem appropriate to continue on the present course towards the Olympic Games in the current environment.”
+Sports minister Nigel Huddleston echoed those thoughts, saying: “We would welcome the IOC making a definitive decision soon, to bring clarity to all those involved.”

-Dame Katherine Grainger, chair of UK Sport, feels the IOC has made the correct decision.
+Dame Katherine Grainger, chair of UK Sport, feels the IOC is correct to consider a delay.

 Grainger said: “Given the circumstances, today’s news that the IOC are looking at options to postpone the Tokyo 2020 Olympics was inevitable, and the correct decision for the safety of athletes, staff and fans.”